Mahmoud-Alkodousy/Smart_InVentory_System/README.md

    Clear, actionable error message back to the user
 ```

-The sandbox step exists specifically because letting an LLM write and
-execute arbitrary code is a real security surface — see
-`data_agent/sandbox.py`'s docstring for the full list of defence-in-depth
-layers (import allowlisting via a custom import hook, hard timeouts, memory
-and CPU caps on Linux, no network access, no filesystem writes, code-size
+Letting an LLM write and execute arbitrary code is a real security surface, so the sandbox (`data_agent/sandbox.py`) layers several defenses: a custom import-hook allowlist, hard timeouts, memory/CPU caps, no network access, no filesystem writes, and code-size limits.
-limits).

 ---

-## Project layout
+## 📁 Project Structure

 ```
 .